 ...
 Richard Allisette - Guernsey Press

 A past US owner was Paul Borel of California.
-Reported by TRH (1987) to have been sold and shipped from USA to Sri Lanka circa 1977.
+In 1987, Tom Householder reported the car to have been sold and shipped from USA to Sri Lanka, circa 1977.
+Owner not known.